-- 2.52 The 2009 Flood Risk regulations and the 2010 Flood and Water Management Act set out new responsibilities for authorities to manage flood risk.
-The Leeds Strategic Flood Risk Assessment (SFRA) (2007) collated and mapped information on all known sources of flooding, including river, surface water (local drainage), sewers and groundwater, that may affect existing and/or future development within the district.
-It informs the development of policy on managing flood risk and the allocation of land for future development, and recommends possible flood mitigation solutions that may be integrated into the scheme designs. - 2.53 Leeds has suffered from localised flooding in recent years which has caused disruption to local residents, businesses and commuters.
+- 2.56 The 2009 Flood Risk regulations and the 2010 Flood and Water Management Act set out new responsibilities for authorities to manage flood risk.
+The Leeds Strategic Flood Risk Assessment (SFRA) (2007) (EB4/4) collated and mapped information on all known sources of flooding, including river, surface water (local drainage), sewers and groundwater, that may affect existing and/or future development within the district.
+It informs the development of policy on managing flood risk and the allocation of land for future development, and recommends possible flood mitigation solutions that may be integrated into the scheme designs. - 2.57 Leeds has suffered from localised flooding in recent years which has caused disruption to local residents, businesses and commuters.
 However, there is always the risk of a much larger flood, especially taking into account the impacts of climate change.
-The Leeds Flood Alleviation Scheme (FAS) for 19km of the River Aire from Kirkstall through the City Centre to Woodlesford, is being developed by the Environment Agency in partnership with the Council, and supported by a number of other parties e.g. Yorkshire Forward, Yorkshire Water, the Canal and River Trust (formerly British Waterways), and the Leeds Civic Trust.
-A number of potential flood risk management options have been considered including flood storage, channel improvements and/or raised defences.
+The Leeds Flood Alleviation Scheme (FAS) for 19km of the River Aire from Kirkstall through the City Centre to Woodlesford, is being developed by the Environment Agency in partnership with the Council, and supported by a number of other parties e.g. Yorkshire Forward, Yorkshire Water, the Canal and River Trust (formerly British W aterways), and the Leeds Civic Trust.
+A number of potential flood risk management options have been considered.

-2.54 The FAS is proposed in two phases:
+The FAS is proposed in two phases: